-The Mile Long Bridge Project includes building two, new side-by-side 4,800-foot-long bridge structures designed to last 100 years and increasing capacity to five lanes in each direction.
-The original bridge structures were built in 1958.
+The \$500 million Mile Long Bridge Project includes building two, new side-by-side 4,800-foot-long bridge structures designed to last 100 years and increasing capacity to five lanes in each direction.
+Construction of the new northbound structure was completed in 2020 and construction of the new southbound structure began in 2020.
+The entire Mile Long Bridge Project is scheduled to be complete by the end of 2023.